yamcs/yamcs-studio/docs/development.md

 Yamcs Studio is an Eclipse RCP application and uses [Eclipse Tycho](https://www.eclipse.org/tycho/) for its build workflow.

 ## Prerequisites

-You must have 64-bit OpenJDK 17 or above, Apache Maven 3.5.0 or above, and Git installed on your machine.
+You must have 64-bit OpenJDK 17 or above, Apache Maven 3.9.0 or above, and Git installed on your machine.

 Further your machine needs access to Internet, at least when building the first time.
 Your local Maven cache (`~/.m2`) will be primed with build and runtime dependencies.

 ## Headless Build

 ```
-mvn clean package -Dtycho.localArtifacts=ignore
+mvn clean package
 ```

-The `-Dtycho.localArtifacts=ignore` flag avoids unexpected caching issues when bundles have been installed to Maven Cache.

-Alternativily, you can avoid manual installation of maven by using the `mvnw` wrapper script.
+Alternatively, you can avoid manual installation of maven by using the `mvnw` wrapper script.
 This will automatically download an appropriate version of Maven:

 ```
-./mvnw clean package -Dtycho.localArtifacts=ignore
+./mvnw clean package
 ```

 ## Eclipse RCP Concepts

 The file [platform.target](../platform.target) describes the **platform** that is used by Yamcs Studio.
-The platform specifies the list of binary p2 bundles (features & plugins) that are *available* during build.
+The platform specifies the list of binary p2 bundles (features & plugins) that are _available_ during build.
 Platform content may or may not be used.
 The platform is hosted on Yamcs infrastructure (https://dl.yamcs.org).
 Essentially this is a self-managed mirror of various upstream Eclipse p2 repositories (e.g. Orbit), as well as the Yamcs Client dependency that is used throughout this project.

 The Yamcs Studio **product** is specified by its [product file](../org.yamcs.studio.editor.product/yamcs-studio.product).
 The product file is feature-based, therefore the referenced features are what eventually ends up in the application.